 - Employers can pay the contribution and consider it a benefit

-This contribution is only required for up to $132,900 of an employee's wages for 2023.
-For 2024 and 2025, contributions apply for up to $168,600 of wages.
+This contribution is only required for up to $184,500 of an employee's wages for 2026.

-Paid Leave Oregon 2024 Updates
+Paid Leave Oregon Recent Updates

-Starting July 1st, 2024, employees will no longer be able to stack various types of leave (including leave under Paid Leave Oregon) which could add up to 36 weeks of OFLA leave.
+As of July 1st, 2024, employees can no longer stack various types of leave (including leave under Paid Leave Oregon), which could add up to 36 weeks of Oregon Family Leave Act (OFLA) leave.

 Get Help With Oregon Paid Leave